When You’re Triggered: The STAMP Protocol

 I am not trapped in the old script.

-Why this works in SOTL terms
+Why This Matters in SOTL Terms

 Standing on the Ledge has never been about pretending you are unaffected.
 It has never been about pretending collapse leaves no residue in the body, mind, or spirit.
-It is about learning how not to let that residue run everything forever.

 That is why this is Phase 2 work.